-I am a mama to a sweet, rambunctious little girl.
+I am a mama to a sweet, rambunctious little girl, and a brand new baby boy.
 I am married to my high school best friend who is now a police officer.
 His dedication to helping people and making the world a better place is inspiring.

 Growing up, I had a hard time finding my identity.
 I didn't know what kind of person I wanted to be.
 I was interested in a lot of things.
 Writing, photography, fashion, psychology, nursing, technology.
 But I didn't know which to pursue.

 When I started college, I started off as a nursing major.
 Then I decided I loved writing too much, so I switched to journalism.
 I even went as far as landing an internship with ELLE Magazine!
 Then I realized I loved nursing too much so I switched back to nursing.
 I went on to work at a hospital specializing in medical/surgical and emergency medicine.

 Then, one day, I had a baby.

 My life changed forever.
 Not just physically and emotionally, but mentally.
 Motherhood consumed me, in the best way.
 This was the job I always wanted.
 This was what I was always meant to do.
 I felt it in my bones, and I still do.

 On January 1, 2018, I woke up with an idea.
 The bed was soaked from leaking breast milk all night.
 What if I created comfy breastfeeding tees to sleep in?
 I hadn't seen any at the time.
 I yelled for my husband to tell him about my exciting idea, and jumped out of bed and got to work.
 I've been working 24/7 ever since!